Nelson Velazquez Preview, Player Props: Royals vs. Pirates

-On Tuesday, Nelson Velazquez (.206 on-base percentage in past 10 games, 63 points below season-long percentage) and the Kansas City Royals play the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
-First pitch is at 8:10 PM ET.
+Nelson Velazquez, with a slugging percentage of .515 in his past 10 games -- including three home runs -- will be in action for the Kansas City Royals versus the Pittsburgh Pirates, with Andre Jackson on the mound, August 30 at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Pirates.

 Nelson Velazquez Game Info & Props vs. the Pirates